golemfactory/yagna-docs/requestor-tutorials/vm-runtime/golem-certificates.md

 ## Generating key-pair

-Enter UI tool:
-Create new key-pair in `Create key pair` option in main menu and name files
+Create new key-pair in `Create key pair` option in main menu and name files appropriately.

 ## Generating root certificate